Maghull North railway station: History

 An announcement was made in December 2010 that a planned prison and proposed new railway station had been axed by Government spending cutbacks.

-However, in June 2014 it was announced that the land was to be used for housing and that the station would be built as part of the project.
-Further mention was made in Merseytravel's 30 Year Plan and in November 2015 proposals were opened for public comment.
+In June 2014, it was announced that the land would be used for housing, with the station being built as part of the project.
+The plan was referenced in Merseytravel's 30 Year Plan, and public comment on the proposals were opened in November 2015.

 In October 2016, the Liverpool City Region Combined Authority approved the business case for the station, which was expected to cost £13 million to build.
 The station was planned to have two 125 m platforms, a 156-space car park, step-free access and provision for electric vehicle charging points, as well as connections to pedestrian, bus and cycle routes.

 Sefton Council approved the planning permission for the station in January 2017, and work began on the station in September 2017.

 On Monday 18 June 2018, the station opened to passengers, making it the first new railway station in the region in 20 years.